 You can try calling the airline to discuss your options but expect long wait times during this peak period.
 You may be able to get a quicker resolution if you can speak to someone in person.
 However, keep in mind that many airlines are still understaffed at airports because they haven’t returned to pre-pandemic hiring levels.
 So as stressed as you may be from missing your flight, it’s important to remember the airline employee you’re talking to may be doing the work that several other workers used to do.

 Depending on the type of travel insurance you have and the reason you missed the flight, you may be covered.
 Slept through your alarm?
 Probably not.
 Flight cancelled for operational reasons?
 Probably.
 As we’re still in the midst of a pandemic, having travel insurance that covers COVID-19-related expenses is particularly helpful.
 Unfortunately, most coverage plans don’t cover all coronavirus situations.
 You’ll have to shop around for a policy that does.

 If you are absolutely certain of coverage, contact the insurer to try and understand what additional expenses will or won’t be covered before jumping online and forking out thousands for an expensive last-minute flight on another airline.

 There may be baggage delay coverage as part of your travel insurance, so if you have an important Christmas present in a bag that goes missing you may be covered for reimbursement.

 Put a value on your Christmas

-If you miss your flight home at Christmas, of course you’ll feel devastated, stressed and probably angry.
-But try and keep calm as there are ways round this situation and most airlines, in the Christmas spirit, will do their best to help you out.
+If you miss your flight home at Christmas, you will understandably feel devastated, stressed and probably angry.
+But try and keep calm as there are ways around this situation.
+Most airlines, in the Christmas spirit, will do their best to help you out.
 Be polite, flexible and willing to maybe spend a bit of money and things may not be the disaster you think — and triple set that alarm!